dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         public virtual Order Order { get; set; }
     }

-Now we need to quickly flip back into the *Configuration* folder inside the *Context* folder to add in all of the *EntityTypeConfiguration* classes.
+Now we need to quickly flip back into the *Configuration* folder insode the *Context* folder to add in all of the *EntityTypeConfiguration* classes.
 The *CustomerConfiguration* just defines the primary key.

     public class CustomerConfiguration : EntityTypeConfiguration<Customer>
     {